 "We asked over 1,000 young people from a range of backgrounds what ‘good’ work looks like to them and the majority told us they do want to be well paid but they also want security, stability and flexibility," Cristiana says.
 "But more than that, they want jobs that are ‘interesting’ and 'fulfilling’ which they said meant feeling ‘stimulated’ and ‘supported’ by their employer."

-Millennial people are coming to the same conclusions as Generation Z (a little bit later in life) and they’re coming up against similar obstacles.
-Young people are telling researchers that they want more from their jobs but are struggling to find safe, secure, reasonably paid work with decent conditions that can provide it.
+Millennial women are coming to the same conclusions as Generation Z (a little bit later in life) and they’re coming up against similar obstacles.
+In a society where zero-hour contracts have become increasingly commonplace, young people are telling researchers that they want more from their jobs but are struggling to find the safe, secure, reasonably paid work with decent conditions that can provide it.

 "There is," says Cristiana, "a gap between young people’s aspirations for work and the reality of their working conditions."

-The girlboss – with her bullet journals, bottomless ambition and fresh acrylics laid over nails bitten down to the quick in anxiety – was loosening her grip before the pandemic but now young women are questioning the purpose of work itself and finding the jobs available to them wanting.
+The girlboss – with her bullet journals, bottomless ambition and fresh acrylics laid over nails bitten down to the quick in anxiety – was loosening her grip before the pandemic.
+But now, young women are questioning the purpose of work itself and finding the jobs available to them wanting.
 That could be a bleak thing to acknowledge but, perhaps, it is an opportunity.
-We (particularly those, like my friend, who are considering career switches later in life) can ask for more.
+We (particularly those, like my friend, who are considering career switches later in life) can ask for more, we can write to MPs and call for an end to zero-hour contracts and we can demand that vital work – whether that’s midwifery or working in hospitality – is secure and fairly paid.